Danalytiks/Danalytiks/README.md

 ## 💡 About Me

-Data-driven professional passionate about transforming raw data into actionable insights, with a strong interest in aviation analytics and operational efficiency.
+Data-driven professional passionate about transforming raw data into actionable insights, with a strong interest in aviation analytics and operational optimization.

-Completed the TripleTen Data Science Bootcamp with practical experience in developing end-to-end machine learning solutions using Python, Pandas, NumPy, Scikit-learn, and Streamlit, including data preprocessing, feature engineering, and model evaluation workflows.
+Completed the TripleTen Data Science Bootcamp, gaining practical experience building end-to-end machine learning solutions using Python, Pandas, NumPy, Scikit-learn, and Streamlit — including data preprocessing, feature engineering, model development, and evaluation.

 ---